SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

            ]
          }

+  Note that for the ``host`` value, you may use the IP address of your SQreamDB machine.

 5. If you have installed Studio on a server where SQream is already installed, move the **sqream-admin-config.json** file to **/etc/sqream/**:

    .. code-block:: console